ianjamesburke/cloud-run-hello-world/README.md

 # cloud-run-hello-world
-A simple hello world starter for a flask cloud run app for continual deployment through github
+A simple hello world starter for a flask app hosted on google cloud run with continual deployment through github pushes

 ### Features
 - pre-deployment testing with pytest